 - When you generate planned production orders in the Enterprise Planning package.

-- When the system generates a production order in the Job Shop Control module, or if you release a production order. - When you run the Generate Alternatives for Estimated Materials (ticst0216m000) session for existing production orders. - When you generate an outbound advice in the Warehousing package.
+- When the system generates a production order in the Job Shop Control module, or if you release a production order. - When you generate an outbound advice in the Warehousing package.